Quantum cosmological background superposition and perturbation predictions: Classical Model

 with $\kappa=8\pi G_\textsc{n}$, describing gravity, and, for the perfect fluid, the Schutz action~\cite{Schutz:1970my,Schutz:1971ac}

-where $\mu^2=-g^{\alpha\beta} \partial_\alpha \phi \partial_\beta \phi$ provides the enthalpy per particle $\mu=\qty(\rho+P)/n$ ($n$ being the number density), and defines the velocity potential $\phi$ upon which the description of the irrotational fluid motion is based (and which is not to be confused with a scalar matter field).
-Setting the explicit form $P=K \mu^{1+1/w}$ for an arbitrary constant $K$ and assuming the thermodynamical relation $\dd P = \mu \dd n$ yields the barotropic equation of state $P = w\rho$ relating the fluid pressure $P$ to its energy density $\rho$; the equation of state parameter $w$ is assumed to be a constant (see Ref.~\cite{Malkiewicz_2019} for details).
+where $h=\qty(\rho+P)/n$ is the enthalpy per particle ($n$ being the number density) which can be recast as $h^2=-g^{\alpha\beta} \partial_\alpha \phi \partial_\beta \phi$, thereby defining the velocity potential $\phi$ upon which the description of the irrotational fluid motion is based (and which is not to be confused with a scalar matter field).
+Setting the explicit form $P=K h^{1+1/w}$ for two arbitrary constants $K$ and $w$ and assuming the thermodynamical relation $\dd P = h \dd n$ yields the barotropic equation of state $P = w\rho$ relating the fluid pressure $P$ to its energy density $\rho$; the equation of state parameter $w$ is assumed to be a constant (see Ref.~\cite{Malkiewicz_2019} for details).

 For a perfect fluid in a FLRW universe, one finds the following Hamiltonian